-These cards tend to have higher interest rates than standard cards (around 30% APR), but can be a good stepping stone towards being granted better value credit.
+However, these cards tend to have higher interest rates than normal ones (around 30% APR).
+Nevertheless, they can be a good stepping stone towards being given better value credit.

-If you do decide to rebuild your credit in this way, be careful to pay your balance in full each month and use it sparingly, at least at first.
+If you do decide to rebuild your credit in this way, be careful to pay your balance in full each month and use it sparingly, at least at for the first few months.

 Finding a Suitable Mortgage

-Getting a mortgage is one of the biggest financial commitments most of us will make in our lifetimes, so it is important to take some time to consider your options.
+Getting a mortgage is one of the biggest purchases most of us will make in our lifetimes, so it is important to take some time to think about your options.